 Initially, slightly slide the ultrasound probe distally from the target artery entrance site to guide (lead) the needle from the skin insertion site to the target artery entrance proximally.
 Aim the needle at about a 30- to 45-degree angle into the skin and toward the midpoint of the probe.
 Hold the needle stationary once skin is punctured.
 Fan the ultrasound probe to identify the needle tip.
 The needle is hyperechoic (appears as a white dot on the ultrasound screen in the transverse view).

 Advance the cannulation device.
 You may prefer to maintain the transverse view throughout the cannulation.
 Slightly tilt the probe fore-and-aft as you advance the needle, to continually reidentify the needle tip (disappearing/reappearing white dot as you tilt [fan] the probe).
 Or, you may prefer to switch to the longitudinal (long-axis) view (shown in the video) to see the needle and artery lengthwise.
-Turn the probe 90 degrees and move the probe slightly laterally as needed to maintain full longitudinal (in-plane) images of both the needle (including the tip) and the artery.
+Turn the probe 90 degrees and maintain full longitudinal (in-plane) images of both the needle (including the tip) and the artery.

 Advance the cannulation device into the artery.
 As the cannulation device approaches the artery, decrease the angle of insertion so the needle tip will enter with as much control as possible and on a more shallow angle to the artery.
 You should see the needle first indenting the superficial arterial wall and then popping through the wall to enter the lumen.
 A simultaneous flash of bright red, pulsatile blood in the reservoir or barrel of the device confirms intra-arterial placement.

 Keep the cannulation device stationary in this spot.